The artist

 Since 1995 Bollé travelled through South-America, Africa and Asia.
 Those trips influenced his work profoundly.
 During a period of artistic crises, the artist destroys most of his paintings.

 Bollé is searching for a new approach and chooses for a temporary artistic isolation.
-This results in a totally new style.
-Pure realistic iconography was banned and a more spiritual dimension took over.
+This results in a totally new style in which. a more realistic iconography took over.

 His paintings not only try to express specific figurative characteristics but evoke the unchanging universal elements in an almost mystical sense.

+Juan Maria Bollé’s paintings are based on photographic reproductions to launch a personal manipulation and interpretation of the image.
 The realistic fragments are common, but the global context and interpretation is complex.
-The paintings evokes a scale of associations and emotions, are often suggestive and characterised by a multiplicity of meaning.
+The paintings evoke a scale of associations and emotions, are often suggestive and characterised by a multiplicity of meaning.
 Therefore they transcend the realistic iconography.